 Where a multi-family property does not meet one of the eligibility criteria listed above and has a combination of qualifying tenants and non-qualifying tenants, at least 50% of the tenants must be eligible for the entire property to qualify.

 The direct-install measures will include smart thermostats, programmable setback thermostats, low-flow faucet aerators, low-flow showerheads, insulating water-heater pipe wrap, furnace clean & checks.
-The Program will also provide incentives to property owners or property managers for other eligible natural gas measures such as furnace or boiler upgrades, and water heating equipment upgrades for the multi-family property.
+The Program will also provide incentives to property owners for other eligible natural gas measures such as furnace or boiler upgrades, and water heating equipment upgrades for the multi-family property which could be as high as 100% of the installed cost of the measure.
 Custom measures are defined as less common energy efficiency measures, or the integration of a number of measures to achieve significant energy savings.
 All custom measures must receive a pre- approval commitment from the Program Administrator whether for tenants units, common areas, building shell, or whole building systems.

 Program Description: - Spire will co-deliver the Program with Ameren Missouri to achieve synergies and help eligible customers receive energy savings and bill reductions from both energy sources.
 Spire will enter into an agreement with Ameren Missouri and a program administrator to develop, implement, and maintain all services associated with the Program.
 Measures installed pursuant to the Program are not eligible for incentives for similar measures contained in any of Spire’s other energy efficiency programs.
 Measures or non-income qualified customers not covered under this tariff may be eligible for incentives under Spire’s other energy efficiency programs.